 New York was America’s first film city and is now second after Hollywood.
+We have many film festivals.
 In addition to commercial movie theaters, NYC has film presenters that screen movies before commercial release.
 Drive-ins are popular during the pandemic.

-Cannes Palme d’Or winner Titane by Julia Ducournau is at IFC Center in the West Village to Thu, Oct 21. 🇫🇷
+Cannes Palme d’Or winner Titane by Julia Ducournau at IFC Center in the West Village keeps getting extended to Tue, Nov 16. 🇫🇷

 TRIBECA FILM FESTIVAL